AngularDart as a Development Environment for Small Web Apps

 <material-button raised (trigger)="onEnter(box.value)">submit</material-button>

-I also referred to the package documentation to learn how to use material-input.
-There's also an example that I found helpful during development.
+Also, to learn how to use material-input, refer to the package documentation.
+There's also an example that you'll probably rely on a lot during development.

 <material-input